 The bartender made me an Umami version.
 Imagine in one glass your grandma’s favorite gin, a boozy herbal wine, the bitterness of coffee, and a spoonful of ramen broth.
 Strange on paper but intoxicating in a glass.
 The drink has a lovely amber hue, all the more intense when surrounded by cigarette smoke from the Japanese couple next to me (I am vehemently pro-secondhand smoke for atmospheric purposes).
 The wife and I talked about Justin Bieber, she is apparently a big fan.

 You would think jet setting off to the other side of the world for the first time would lift your spirits.
 I went to Japan as a sad sap fleeing problems, accepting I would be the same way upon returning.
 Which is why I couldn’t get over this bartender.
-He had been doing this for years.
 How and why was he so happy?
-I hated every one of my jobs.
 Everything just looked so easy there.
 I went back every night I was in the city trying to gleam a little more from the place.
 All my experiences in Hiroshima pervaded out from this bar and its jovial bartender.

 Day one he introduced me to some enterprising tourists with a similar passion for spirits.
 I joined them the next day on a hike to the top of a sacred mountain on a beautiful island in the bay along with plenty of fresh oysters.